mushorg/snare/README.md

 [Note : Cloner clones the whole website, to restrict to a desired depth of cloning add `--max-depth` parameter]

-In case of an error while running `docker-compose up`, check the port 80 by running `sudo netstat -tulnp`, if they are occupied then change the
+In case of an error while running `docker-compose up`, check the port 80 by running `sudo netstat -tulnp`, if they are occupied then reffer to docker documentation to change the defalt port.
-`ENV PORT 80` in Dockerfile,
-``ports:
--  "80:80"`` in docker-compose.yml
-to some other free ports.

 You obviously want to bind to 0.0.0.0 and port 80 when running in <i>production</i>.

 ## Testing